NHS ITAD services: what trusts and hospitals need to know

-The NHS is one of the largest users of IT equipment in Europe.
-With over 1.3 million employees across hundreds of trusts, hospitals, GP surgeries, and NHS bodies, the volume of end-of-life IT hardware is enormous.
+The NHS is one of the largest users of IT equipment in Europe — over 1.3 million employees, hundreds of trusts, hospitals, GP surgeries, and NHS bodies all managing substantial IT estates.
+Certified ITAD services are essential for securely decommissioning that equipment while meeting stringent data protection, WEEE, and governance requirements.

-Every three to five years, trusts go through major hardware refresh cycles — replacing PCs, laptops, servers, networking equipment, and increasingly, specialist medical IT.
-Each refresh creates a secure disposal requirement that certified ITAD providers can fulfil.
+Every three to five years, trusts go through hardware refresh cycles — replacing PCs, laptops, servers and specialist medical IT.
+Understanding the full compliance picture ensures disposal is secure, auditable, and aligned with ICO and NHS IG requirements.

-1) What NHS trusts actually need from ITAD providers
+1) What NHS Trusts need from ITAD services

-NHS procurement teams are primarily concerned with data security and environmental compliance.
-The core services they need are:
+NHS procurement teams require ITAD services that meet data security, governance and environmental standards.
+The core requirements are:

 - Secure data destruction — certified wiping or physical destruction of hard drives, SSDs, and storage media